Global Reach, Life Saving Impact

 Aid for orphans and foster children, special programs in the community, food for homeless and at-risk youth, renovations at orphanages and children’s villages, immigrant youth-movement program, pre-military preparatory programs, beds and basic furniture for children living in poverty

 Security-related emergency needs

-Aid to hospitals: MRI and respiration equipment, emergency centers, renovation of public bomb shelters, placement of portable bomb shelters in the south, basic needs for residents taking shelter in bomb shelters (blankets, mattresses), soldiers’ welfare: vouchers for clothing, soldiers' dignity: products for soldiers’ homes, assistance for Ethiopian immigrant soldiers, city with no violence program, four fire trucks for northern Israel
+Aid to hospitals, emergency centers and first-responders, renovation of public bomb shelters, placement of portable bomb shelters in the south, basic needs for residents taking shelter in bomb shelters (blankets, mattresses), soldiers’ welfare: vouchers for clothing, soldiers’ dignity: products for soldiers’ homes, assistance for Ethiopian immigrant soldiers, city with no violence program

 Basic emergency needs outside Israel

-Food, medical aid and medicines, medical aid for children, clothing and food for children, food and summer camps for school children, medical center in Moscow, security for Jewish institutions worldwide, help in bringing immigrants to Israel, aid to the camp in Gundar, Ethiopia
+Food, medical aid and medicines for needy elderly, medical services, clothing and food for impoverished children, summer camps for children of working parents, medical center in Moscow, security for Jewish institutions worldwide, help in bringing immigrants to Israel, aid to the transit camp in Gondar, Ethiopia

 Rabbi Yechiel Eckstein, founder and president of the International Fellowship of Christians and Jews, has devoted more than 35 years to building bridges of understanding between Christians and Jews and broad support for the State of Israel.
 He is recognized as the world’s leading Jewish authority on evangelical Christians.